 While we believe that work habits and social development should not be factored into academic performance ratings, it is still very important to communicate progress on these skills to parents and students.
-We acknowledge that these skills are valued in the outside world and are essential for preparing students for college, careers and other postschool endeavors.
+We acknowledge that these skills are valued in the outside world and are essential for preparing students for college, careers and other post-school endeavors.
 By reporting Skills for Success as a separate category, teachers can communicate information to parents without distorting a student's progress on the Power Standards.

-Performance Rating Scale
+Performance Rating Scales

-Student Friendly Language 1 2 3 Ч Even with help, I am unable to do what is expected of me.
-With or without help, I can do some of what is expected of me. l can independently do what is expected of me. l can make connections beyond what is expected of me and I can even teach it to others.
-What Parents Will See on Quarterly Progress Reports 1 2 3 4 I need to make lots of growth to meet end of year expectations on this standard. l understand what I have been taught and am on my way to meeting end of year expectations on this standard. l am meeting end of year expectations on this standard.
+Student Friendly Language

+1 2 3 4

+Even with help, I am unable to do what is expected of me.
+With or without help, I can do some of what is expected of me.
+I can independently do what is expected of me.
+I can make connections beyond what is expected of me and I can even teach it to others.

+What Parents Will See on Quarterly Progress Reports 1 2 3 4 I need to make lots of growth to meet end of year expectations on this standard.
+I understand what I have been taught and am on my way to meeting end of year expectations on this standard.
+I am meeting end of year expectations on this standard.
 I am exceeding end of year expectations on this standard.

-Skills for Success ( 2 3 4 Even with prompting, the student does not demonstrate this skill for success. ls progressing towards end of year expectations for this skill for success, demonstrating this skill some of the time.
-Is grade appropriate and demonstrates this skill for success consistently in the classroom.
-Demonstrates this skill for success all of the time and serves as a role model for other students on this skill for success.
+Skills for Success

+1 2 3 4

+Even with prompting, the student does not demonstrate this skill for success.
+Demonstrates this skill some of the time in the classroom.
+I am meeting end of year expectations on this standard.
+I am exceeding end of year expectations on this standard.

 Not Assessed - Standard has not been taught and/or measured to date.